 Chance of Rain

-Rain showers in the morning becoming more intermittent in the afternoon.
-High around 55F.
-Winds SSE at 15 to 25 mph.
+Windy.
+Rain showers early, with overcast skies later in the day.
+High 41F.
+Winds ENE at 20 to 30 mph.
 Chance of rain 50%.

 Pula Croatia Map: Where Is Pula?